SomeOne127/FunWithTinder/README.md

 2. superLikeChance - chance of each person to be superliked is superLikeChance Any number from 1 to 100 or larger

-3. Script will run until your day limit or maxItems number will be reached:
+3. maxItems - script will run until your day limit or maxItems number will be reached:
 Any number from 1 to 100 or larger